aarac/ArmDominance/README.md

 6. Perform Linear Discriminant Analysis(LDA)

 # Instructions
-The code was tested on Mac operating systems, but should be compatible with Linux, or Windows systems.
-Recommended to use R version: R ≥ 4.0.0.
+The code was tested on a Mac operating systems, but should be compatible with Linux, or Windows systems.
+Recommended R version: R ≥ 4.0.0.

 To run the code, make sure the script is run in the correct directory containing the data.

-For this triangle example, we used the Bookstein’s method of computing the Tangent Coordinates; however, we also included the code on how to compute the Tangent Coordinates using the Residual/procGPA method.
-To run those, uncomment the lines of code that uses the Residual/procGPA and comment the lines of code that use the Bookstein’s method.
+For this triangle demo example, we used the Bookstein’s method of computing the Tangent Coordinates.
+However, we also included the code on how to compute the Tangent Coordinates using the Residual/procGPA method that would be suitable for custom datasets.
+To run those, uncomment the lines of code that include the Residual/procGPA and comment the lines of code that use the Bookstein’s method.
 Then, you can run the script as is.